Cornerstone-04/CSC112/function/function.md

 - Terminates the execution of the function.
 - It returns the value to the point where the function is called.

+#### NB: Your return parameters must match/corresponding with the declared function parameters.

+### Function Declaration

+- This is the specification of a function header terminated with a semi-colon.
+- It is used when you need to call a function before defining it.

+### Parameter Passing

+- By value: The value of the actual parameter is copied into the formal parameter (the formal and the actual parameter do not share memory location).
+- By reference: The memory address is passed instead of the value.

+    - By alias: done by using an alternative name.
+Used when you need to pass more than one value to a function.

+### Declaring an Alias

+- Done by using & + name.